TcMenu/tcmenu-examples-starters/README.md

 # TcMenu examples and starter projects

-## Licnese
+## License

-IMPORTANT: Unlike our other open source repositories, most projects in this repository are under a far more restrictive license.
-The most important differences are that:

-* **This is not yet a public release, until then it is privately licensed to TcMenu org only**
-* You must not deploy any of these items as-is into any kind of public facing repository
-* We do not give you the right to call a product Embed Control for any purpose outside of your own testing.
-* There is also a commercial clause on all the UI products in this repository that should your company exceed the stated turnover then you must acquire a licnese from before deploying anything publicly.
+* All examples are Apache licensed.
+* Please **do** brand/rename any public facing applications so they don't get confused with our own offerings.
 * These are provided as-is and we don't release them, or support them directly.
-Once you've formed them into a suitable form for deployment or use, you should ensure you have your own channels to support them.
+Once you've formed them into a suitable form for deployment or use, you should ensure you have your own channels to release and support them.

 ## Java examples